 The ultimate limitation in fabric design is a maximum of 239 physical switches, whatever switches are used.
 This limit is imposed by the actual number of domain IDs that can be uniquely established in the Fibre Channel Device ID header on the frames.
-The practical limit and what has been tested is much fewer switches.
+The practical limit, as tested, allows for considerably fewer switches.
 Tests are conducted on SAN fabrics of up to 32 switches, with no more than seven hops supported from the source port to the destination port.